Conversation history

 Conversation summary view

-The following metadata is provided for each conversation:
+The Conversation summary view lists all conversations and provides the following metadata for each conversation:

 You can filter the results by metadata (except environment and duration) and by the following additional filter options: